apache/rocketmq-site/_docs/08-release-manual.md

 ### Build the Candidate Release Artifacts
 Before building the release artifacts, do some verifications below:

-* Ensure that now your are in the candidate release branch.
+* Make sure that your are in the candidate release branch.
-* Ensure that all the unit tests can pass via `mvn clean install`.
+* Make sure that all the unit tests can pass via `mvn clean install`.
-* Ensure that all the integration tests can pass via `mvn clean test -Pit-test`.
+* Make sure that all the integration tests can pass via `mvn clean test -Pit-test`.

 Perform the following to generate and stage the artifacts:

 1. `mvn clean release:clean`
-2. `mvn release:prepare -Psigned_release -Darguments="-DskipTests"`, answer the right release version, SCM release tag, and the new development version.
+2. `mvn release:prepare -Psigned_release -Darguments="-DskipTests"`, answer the correct release version, SCM release tag, and the new development version.
 3. `mvn -Psigned_release release:perform -Darguments="-DskipTests"`, generate the artifacts and push them to the [Nexus repo](https://repository.apache.org/#stagingRepositories).
 If you would like to perform a dry run first (without pushing the artifacts to the repo), add the arg -DdryRun=true

 Now, the candidate release artifacts can be found in the [Nexus staging repo](https://repository.apache.org/#stagingRepositories) and in the `target` folder of your local branch.

-**Tips:** If you are performing a source-only release, please remove all artifacts from the staging repo except for the .zip file containing the source and the javadocs jar file.
+**Tips:** If you are performing a source-only release, please remove all artifacts from the staging repo besides the .zip file containing the source and the javadocs jar file.
 In the Nexus GUI, you can right click on each artifact to be deleted and then select `Delete`.

 ### Validate the Release Candidate
-Now the release candidate is ready, before calling a vote, the artifacts must satisfy the following checklist:
+Now the release candidate is ready, before calling a vote, the artifacts must satisfy the following requirements:

 * Checksums and PGP signatures are valid.
 * Build is successful including unit and integration tests.
-* DISCLAIMER is correct, filenames include “incubating”.
+* DISCLAIMER is correct and filenames must include “incubating”.
 * LICENSE and NOTICE files are correct and dependency licenses are acceptable.
-* All source files have license headers where appropriate, RAT checks pass
+* All source files have license headers and pass RAT checks.
-* Javadocs have been generated correctly and are accurate.
+* Javadocs have been generated correctly.
 * The provenance of all source files is clear (ASF or software grants).

 Please follow the steps below to verify the checksums and PGP signatures: